-Investment Rate of Return 7.25% as of the December 31, 2021 actuarial valuation type of eligibility condition.
-Last updated for the December 31, 2020 valuation pursuant to an experience study of the period January 1, 2017 through December males, and 108% for females of the Pub-2010 Amount-weighted Below-median Income General Healthy Retiree Mortality Table, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scale recently released by the SOA.
+Investment Rate of Return 7.25% as of the December 31, 2022 actuarial valuation Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the December 31, 2020 valuation pursuant to an experience study of the period January 1, 2017 through December 31, 2019.
+Mortality Post Retirement Mortality: Scaling factors of 109% for males, and 108% for females of the Pub-2010 Amount- weighted Below-median Income General Healthy Retiree Mortality Table, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scale recently released by the SOA.
 This assumption provides a margin for mortality improvements.
+Pre-Retirement Mortality: Scaling factors of 111% for males, and 115% for females of the Pub-2010 Amount- weighted Below-median Income General Employee Mortality Table, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scales recently released by the SOA.
+This assumption provides a margin for mortality improvements.
+Other Information Notes Demographic assumptions were updated for the actuarial valuation as of December 31, 2020.
+Method and Assumptions Use d for Accounting Purposes as of the Valuation Date Actuarial Cost Method Entry Age Normal Asset Valuation Method Market